From “Eh” to “Zamboni”: 11 Canadian Phrases You Need to Know Before Your Summer Camp Adventure

 3. Canadian Tuxedo

 Arguably the most Canadian thing you can wear, the Canadian Tuxedo combines your favourite pair of blue jeans with a blue denim jacket.
-There are no rules- light, dark, acid wash, tears in the knees- anything goes.
+There are no rules - light, dark, acid wash, tears in the knees- anything goes.
 Seriously, anything.
-Just check out this red carpet look by Justin Timberlake and Britney Spears in 2001.
+Just check out Justin Timberlake's and Britney Spears' red carpet look in 2001.

 The best part?
 Denim looks good with everything.
 We’re not kidding.
-Even Canada’s Prime Minister thinks so.
+Even Canada’s Prime Minister Justin Trudeau thinks so.

 4. Sorry